knative-extensions/eventing-rabbitmq/source/DEVELOPMENT.md

 #### Rabbitmq Event Source

-1. Optinally a secret named `rabbitmq-source-key` can be created to store rabbitmq broker credentials with following command
+1. Optionally a secret named `rabbitmq-source-key` can be created to store rabbitmq broker credentials with following command

    ```shell script